marisacasillas/chattr-basic/README.md

 * Ratio of vocalization by the child and others during turn exchanges
 * Differences in turn-taking between the child and different family members

-A few examples are provided below.
+A few examples are provided in the subsection below called "How to use chatter".

 ### What is a turn transition?

 Turn transitions are at the heart of the chattr package.
 A turn transition occurs when one speaker's turn stops and another speaker's turn begins.
 Every turn transition has a pre-transition speaker and a post-transition speaker—these must be different speakers.

-The turn transition begins when the first turn ends and ends when the second turn starts.
-If the second turn starts before the first turn ends, the transition time is negative; this is referred to as 'overlap' timing.
-If the second turn starts after the first turn ends, the transition time is positive; referred to as 'gap'.
-Sometimes speakers produce several chunks of speech before or after the transition.
-We refer to these as 'increments' by the same speaker (see Fig 1 for examples).
-Speaker and timing information for every increment involved in a turn transition are given in chattr output.
+* The turn transition _begins_ when the first turn ends.
+* The turn transition _ends_ when the second turn starts.

+If the second turn starts before the first turn ends, the transition time is negative; this is referred to as an instance of 'transitional overlap'.
+If the second turn starts after the first turn ends, the transition time is positive; referred to as an instance of 'transitional gap'.
+Sometimes speakers produce several chunks of speech before or after the transition (e.g., a sequence of related utterances forming one larger turn at talk).
+We refer to these sequences by the same speaker as 'multi-unit' turns. (see Fig 1 for examples).
+Speaker and timing information for every turn unit involved in a turn transition are given in the chattr output.

 ### What is an interactional sequence?

-Interactional sequences, defined in chatter, are unbroken sequences of turn taking between a focal speaker and one or more interlocutors.
-They are akin to conversational bouts/bursts and may thereby reflect more complex, engaged interactional behaviors than single turn transitions.
+Interactional sequences, as defined in chatter, are unbroken sequences of turn taking between the target child and one or more interlocutors.
+They are akin to conversational bouts and may thereby reflect more structurally complex, engaged interactional behaviors than single turn transitions do.

-As with the transitions, interactional sequences in chattr include same-speaker increments, such that transitions between speakers may be separated by multi-increment turns at talk.
+As with turn transitions, interactional sequences in chattr can include multi-unit turns; transitions between speakers in an interactional sequence may be separated by multiple turn units from each speaker.

-Example of a few seconds of dyadic interaction between speakers A (green) and B (orange), with both single- and multi-unit turns.
-In this example, there are 6 turns at talk (3 from each speaker), 4 turn transitions (two each from B to A and vice versa), and one interactional sequence (the contiguous block of speaker continuation/transition; the other speech has no transitions and so is not an interactional sequence):
+Below we show an example of a few seconds of dyadic interaction between two speakers: A (green) and B (orange).
+In this example, the speakers use both single- and multi-unit turns.
+There are 6 turns at talk (3 from each speaker), 4 turn transitions (two each from B to A and vice versa), and one interactional sequence (the contiguous block of speaker continuation/transition; the other speech has no transitions and so is not an interactional sequence):

 ![Example of a few seconds of dyadic talk:](chattr-turn-transitions.png)

 #### An important caveat

-Typically, any analyst looking carefully at the data would ensure sure that the speakers appear to be engaged in a mutual project and that, therefore, their turns at transition are designed with respect to some joint goal.
+Any analyst looking manually at interactional data would always first check that the speakers are indeed mutually engaged before labeling and/or measuring an observed interactional phenomenon for further analysis (e.g., child-to-other turn transition).
 Unfortunately, this rich criterion for _semantic_ contingency between turns—not just _temporal_ contingency—is beyond what chattr can do.
 Consider, for example, a case where four co-present speakers engage in two simultaneous conversations.
 Because chattr only looks for temporal contingencies, it may detect transitions across conversations, and at the expense of catching within-conversation transitions.

 It is important to remember chattr only detects temporal patterns that look like turn-taking behavior.
 You as the analyst are responsible for checking how reliably the detected turn-taking behavior signals true conversational interaction.
 To overcome this limitation, consider adding addressee coding when your data features simultaneous interactions and/or highly variable interactional contexts.